 Types of Wheelchair Assistance Services Available on Air France

-As mentioned above, you will get various types of wheelchair assistance available on an Air France flight.
+As mentioned above, you will get various types of wheelchairs available on an Air France flight.
 Let’s check them out:

 Assistance Wheelchairs

-You will find assistance staff at the airport to take you from a certain destination at the airport to your aircraft, and then from the plane to the exit gates.
+You will find Air France Wheelchair Assistance at the airport that helps you reach a certain destination at the airport or to your aircraft without any inconvenience.
 If you have a connecting flight, you can use these wheelchairs, particularly if you haven’t been able to take your personal wheelchair from the baggage claim area.

 Onboard Wheelchairs